 In 2015, Argentum led a listening tour across the country with senior living stakeholders to explore national senior living goals and concerns.
-As part of a ten-year outlook, Senior Living 2025, Argentum has identified five critical imperatives to address these issues:
+As a result of those conversations, Argentum identified five critical imperatives and is focused on addressing each unique challenge:

-Marked growth in resident acuity and state regulatory measures will significantly impact the senior living industry over the next 10 years.
+Marked growth in resident acuity and state regulatory measures will significantly impact the senior living industry in the coming years.
 The industry needs standards and professional certification programs to show its commitment to quality care.
-Join the movement with Senior Living IQ and commit to investing in quality.

 Senior living providers must be poised to embrace new business relationships and offer their services in new ways.
 Senior living leaders must advocate for state regulatory models allowing innovation.